danielsaidi/MockingKit/README.md

 github "danielsaidi/Mockery"
 ```

-### <a name="manual-installation"></a>Manual installation

-To manually add `Mockery` to your app, clone this repository, add `Mockery.xcodeproj` to your project and `Mockery.framework` as an embedded app binary and target dependency.

 ## Demo App

-This repository contains a demo app that wires up a couple of mocks and invokes various functions.
+This repository contains a demo app that invokes various mock functions.
 To try it out, open and run the `Mockery.xcodeproj` project.

 ## Creating a mock